NEXT UP: SUNDAY OCT 5TH 3:00PM @ SALMON DAYS FESTIVAL, ISSAQUAH WA

 Jam rock band blending originals and covers for 25+ years

 I grew up with influences like Steve Gadd, Vinnie Coliauta, and Stewart Copeland.
-My approach is to create the 'pocket', to complement and augment melodies without intruding, and contributing my own textural flair to the musical canvas in a supportive way.
-It isn't about speed or sizzle...its about what sounds the bes
+My approach is to create the pocket that complements and augments melodies, contributing my own textural flair to the musical canvas in a supportive way.
+It isn't about speed or sizzle...its about what sounds the best.

 This song was originally written before we relocated to Seattle in 1992.
 However, we enjoyed it so much that we kept it in a permanent rotation for our live performances for years.
 The song title Absta is a literal translation of the A-B-C-D-A format through which the song progresses.
 Spoken as a word, the ABCDA format sounds like "Absta".
 Each section of Absta has a distinctly different time signature and feel, even though it all blends together into a five minute movement.
 Enjoy